 The Shape of Training (SoT) review1 and Excellence by design: standards for postgraduate curricula2 also provided opportunities to reform postgraduate training.
 The Urology curriculum will produce a workforce fit for the needs of patients, producing doctors who are more patient-focused, more general and who have more flexibility in their career structure.
 The GMC's introduction of updated standards for curricula and assessment processes laid out in Excellence by Design requires all medical curricula to be based on high-level outcomes.
 The high-level outcomes in this curriculum are called Capabilities in Practice (CiPs) and integrate parts of the syllabus to describe the professional tasks within the scope of specialty practice.
-At the centre of each of these groups of tasks are Generic Professional Capabilities3 (GPCs), interdependent essential capabilities that underpin professional medical practice (GMP)4.
+At the centre of each of these groups of tasks are Generic Professional Capabilities3 (GPCs), interdependent essential capabilities that underpin professional medical practice and are common to all who practise medicine.
+The GPCs are in keeping with Good Medical Practice (GMP)4.
 Equipping all trainees with these transferable capabilities should result in a more flexible, adaptable workforce.